-When you choose to cryopreserve the donor product for your patient’s hematopoietic cell transplant, you allow for more flexibility in scheduling the donor’s donation.
+When you choose to cryopreserve the donor product for your patient’s hematopoietic cell transplant, you allow for more flexibility in scheduling the donor’s collection.
 Offering this flexibility can increase the likelihood a product is available for transplant because donation can happen on a date that works best for the donor.

-This allows the donation to occur even if the transplant is delayed.
+This allows the collection to occur even if the transplant is delayed.
 It is an added benefit for the donor, donor center or registry, and apheresis or marrow collection center because they avoid scheduling changes that often occur when a fresh product is requested for a patient.